asamy/ksm/README.md

 Currently, KSM runs on Windows and Linux kernels natively, and aims to support macOS by 2017, if you want to port KSM see `Documentation/SPEC.rst` for more information.

+**Note**: You can find precompiled binaries on the AppVeyor link above (last icon that
+									shows build).

 ## Purpose

 Unlike other hypervisors (e.g. KVM, XEN, etc.), KSM's purpose is not to run